mahdiwf/credit-scoring/README.md

 # credit-scoring
-Web-based credit scoring application.
+Web-based credit scoring application.<br>
 This project was a full-time paid internship where I was one of the backend and API developers.
 I will not allowed to share the codes.
 I will only share some sample outputs.
 I think the dashboard is very user-friendly.
 When the user logs in, this is the first screen she will have.
-From this screen, the user will select any functionality she wants to perform.
+From this screen, the user will select any functionality she wants to perform.<be>
 There are four features scoring.
-AI Identity Scoring: Based on the Document Verification, Location & Movement Analysis, and Digital Footprint AI Character Scoring: Based on the Character Analysis, Digital Footprint, and Credit Need & Purpose AI Capability Scoring: Based on the Legal & Permit Analysis, Constraint Analysis, Condition Analysis, Collateral & Guarantee, Capital Strength Analysis, and Capacity & Earning Power
+* AI Identity Scoring: Based on the Document Verification, Location & Movement Analysis, and Digital Footprint
+* AI Character Scoring: Based on the Character Analysis, Digital Footprint, and Credit Need & Purpose
+* AI Capability Scoring: Based on the Legal & Permit Analysis, Constraint Analysis, Condition Analysis, Collateral & Guarantee, Capital Strength Analysis, and Capacity & Earning Power
-AI Credit Scoring: This functionality combines all the above scorings.
+* AI Credit Scoring: This functionality combines all the above scorings.

 ![image](https://github.com/mahdiwf/credit-scoring/assets/163992115/52ebc5a1-8564-48ef-9f4f-01f438615439)